 A person making a disclosure should consider:

-- whether the information they intend to reveal might be considered an appropriate disclosure of public interest information, as defined by the Public Interest Disclosure Act 2018
+- whether the information they intend to reveal might be considered an appropriate disclosure of public interest information, as defined by the PID Act

 - who is an appropriate authority for the purposes of disclosing the appropriate information

-- whether they have obligations under the Directions and Guidelines issued by the Independent Commissioner Against Corruption (ICAC) and/or the Code of Ethics for the South Australian Public Sector.
+- whether they have obligations under the Public Interest Disclosure Guidelines issued by the Independent Commissioner Against Corruption (ICAC) and the Directions and Guidelines issued by the Office for Public Integrity.

 More information about public interest disclosure